percona/proxysql-admin-tool-doc/docs/install-v2.md

 # Install Percona build of ProxySQL and the admin tools

+This task guide installs the Percona build of ProxySQL and Percona admin tools with a package manager.

-Select the same package installer used to install [Percona XtraDB Cluster](https://www.percona.com/doc/percona-xtradb-cluster/8.0/install/index.html) or other Percona software to ensure compatibility.
+Use the same package manager that installs [Percona XtraDB Cluster](https://www.percona.com/doc/percona-xtradb-cluster/8.0/install/index.html) or other Percona software.
+Matching package managers ensures repository compatibility.

-Verify that you're installing the correct ProxySQL version for your environment, such as `proxysql2` or `proxysql3`.
+For tarball or offline installs, see the [tarball installation guide](install-proxysql2-tarball.md) or the [download locations guide](where-to-download-proxysql.md).

+!!! tip "Recommended version"

+    Install the latest ProxySQL 3 release with the `proxysql3` package.
+Use `proxysql2` only for an existing ProxySQL 2.x deployment or a version lock.
+See [release notes](release-notes.md) for the current ProxySQL 3 version.

+## Install ProxySQL with a package manager

+Select the tab that matches your Linux distribution.

 === "On a Debian-derived distribution"

-    If you installed Percona software using APT, run the following command as sudo or as root.
-Make sure to use the correct package name for the version you installed, such as `proxysql2` or `proxysql3`.
+    Use APT when Percona software is installed from APT repositories.
+Run one of the following commands as root or with `sudo`.

+    For ProxySQL 3 (recommended):

     ```{.bash data-prompt="$"}
-    $ sudo apt install proxysql2
+    $ sudo apt install proxysql3
     ```

-    or
+    For ProxySQL 2 (legacy deployments only):

     ```{.bash data-prompt="$"}
-    $ sudo apt install proxysql3
+    $ sudo apt install proxysql2
     ```

     ??? example "Expected output"

         ```{.text .no-copy}
         Reading package lists...
 Done
         Building dependency tree